uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

 main();
 ```

 This looks really really clean.
-The `await` operator would take a Promise
+The `js›await` operator would take a Promise
 object, and, well, waits until the Promise resolves and get its value.
 In
 fact, it looks pretty much like a synchronous function, in that we could
 directly get the result of an asynchronous action.
 But how is it possible for